 What is Relapse?

-The term relapse isn’t only used in the field of addiction.
+The term relapse isn’t only for use in the field of addiction.
 It’s used to describe when any patient diagnosed with a disease reverts back to illness after respite.
 Often, relapse is looked at as a single event–the act of using drugs after being sober for an amount of time.
 However, the act of using drugs is only the final stage of relapse.
 Addiction relapse is a process that involves three different stages: emotional, mental, and physical.

 The Relapse Process

 Relapse can start months before an individual actually uses his or her drug of choice in recovery.
 That’s because relapse is a process, not a single act.
 And, signifies the importance of developing relapse prevention strategies throughout treatment.
-When individuals are taught to recognize the stages of relapse before the physical act of using drugs occurs, they have a better chance of remaining successful during recovery.
+When individuals learn to recognize the stages of relapse before the physical act of using drugs occurs, they have a better chance of remaining successful during recovery.

 First, during the emotional stage of relapse, an individual isn’t necessarily thinking about using his or her drug of choice.
 But, they may be experiencing certain emotions which can negatively impact their recovery and lead to the next phase of relapse.
 Some signs of the emotional stage of relapse may include stopping treatment efforts, neglecting social responsibilities, isolation, reduction of self-care techniques, and denial.

-Next, if the relapse isn’t halted in the emotional stage, a relapsing person will enter the mental stage.
+Next, if the relapse doesn’t occur in the emotional stage, a relapsing person will enter the mental stage.
 In this stage, an individual may already be thinking about using drugs, but also wants to remain sober.
 This is a result of neglecting to take care of recovery responsibilities which can lead to shame, self-doubt, and insecurity.
 Signs of this stage of relapse include experiencing drug cravings, fantasizing about using drugs, glamorizing drug use, and preparing to relapse in the future.

 Finally, the last stage of relapse is the physical act of using.
 Basically, it happens when an individual can no longer not act on impulses to use.
 But while many may think relapse is the end of recovery, it doesn’t have to be!
 As mentioned before, most people relapse after treatment.
 However, that doesn’t mean that they don’t have another chance at recovery.
 The most important thing to remember when relapse occurs is that it doesn’t have to mean the end for addiction recovery!

-Utilizing Relapse Prevention Techniques
+Utilizing a Relapse Prevention Plan and Techniques